carpentries/trainers/policy/trainers_meeting_guide.md

 - Ensure at least one annual discussion to share updates on the Instructor Trainer program, as per committee guidelines.
 - Facilitate special meetings for significant changes or decisions requiring Instrucor Trainer input.
+- Introduce candidates for trainer leadership with time for Q&A.

 ## 7. **Additional Tips**